-This genetic abnormality creates real risk to the child by disrupting the normal function of amino acids inside the body which can prevent the body from digesting some forms of protein and processing certain amino acids.
+This genetic abnormality creates a real risk to the child by disrupting the normal function of amino acids inside the body which can prevent the body from digesting some forms of protein and processing certain amino acids.
 In fact, these proteins can actually be toxic to the brain.
 Symptoms range from the mild, such as vomiting, to such severity where the patient will have seizures and coma and, potentially, a brain injury as a result.
 These symptoms can be turned around with a particular diet, generally, one that is low in protein.
-This often means severe restrictions on meat, fish, eggs, dairy foods, wholegrain flour, beans, and nuts.
+This often means severe restrictions on meat, fish, eggs, dairy foods, whole grain flour, beans, and nuts.
 If untreated, the risk can go up to brain injury and death.

 The most common type of this condition manifests itself in the first week of the baby’s life, usually shortly after the baby’s first ingestion of milk.
 One big sign: the baby’s urine will smell similar to maple syrup, thus the name.

 Sometimes when treating and misdiagnosing this condition, doctors can go the exact wrong path by giving the infant IV protein before a metabolic disorder had been ruled out.
 This is tantamount to pouring gasoline on an open flame.

 Circling back to the beginning of the article, the UK recommendation also includes screening for Homocystinuria (HCU), Glutaric Aciduria type 1 (GA1) and Isovaleric Aciduria (IVA).
 My thinking on this is not complicated.
 If we can test for risk factors to children and the testing is non-invasive or harmful to them, why not do it?
 It is an all too common trope to say that nothing is good enough for our babies and our military.
-You always have to balance the risks and the benefits.
+You always have to balance the risks and benefits.
 But in this case, why not just perform the simple and relatively inexpensive tests that can save a child when they are at the most vulnerable time of their lives?